FCC v. Pacifica Foundation: Supreme Court opinion

 The Supreme Court primarily addressed the matter of whether government regulation of broadcasting content comports with the free speech rights of broadcast operators under the First Amendment.
 The high court ruled 5–4 in favor of the FCC, holding that the Carlin routine was "indecent but not obscene".
 Therefore, the Commission could not ban such content outright, but it could restrict broadcasts to certain times of day.
 This was because the Commission had the authority to shield children from potentially offensive material, and to ensure that unwanted speech does not intrude on the privacy of one's home.

-In light of First Amendment concerns, the high court held that government regulation of broadcasting content, when in the form of a partial restriction but not a total ban, is not considered censorship.
-This is because of the "uniquely pervasive" nature of the broadcast airwaves, that in turn are "uniquely accessible to children".
+In light of First Amendment concerns, the high court held that government regulation of broadcasting content, when in the form of a partial restriction but not a total ban, does not constitute "censorship" within the meaning of the applicable statute.
+This is because of the "uniquely pervasive" nature of the broadcast airwaves, which are "uniquely accessible to children".
 The court held that these two concerns were sufficient to "justify special treatment of indecent broadcasting", thereby allowing the FCC to sanction broadcasters for airing inappropriate content that violates the provisions of the Communications Act of 1934.
+Although use of the seven dirty words would be protected by the First Amendment in some contexts, to air them on broadcast radio when children would be likely to be listening was "like a pig in the parlor instead of the barnyard".
 Thus, the Commission's warning to Pacifica about broadcasting the Carlin routine in the afternoon was found to be an acceptable regulatory action.

 If the Carlin routine had included obscenity, the FCC could have banned it from the broadcast airwaves outright.
 Since the routine was merely indecent (unacceptable for some audiences but acceptable for others), the FCC could not ban the content but could restrict it to certain times of day.
 This became known as the FCC's safe harbor rule.

 The ruling gave the FCC broad leeway to determine what constituted indecency in different contexts.
 Conversely, it would be acceptable for Pacifica or any other radio station to broadcast the Carlin routine, or any similarly indecent material, outside of the daytime safe harbor hours when vulnerable audiences like children are more likely to be listening.